adhigunasurya/distillation_parser/README.md

 # Graph-Based Distillation Parser

-The code for a graph-based parser with discriminative training that distills an ensemble of greedy dependency parsers into a single parser
+The code for a graph-based parser with discriminative training that distills an ensemble of greedy dependency parsers into a single parser.
+[Paper](https://arxiv.org/abs/1609.07561) pubslihed at EMNLP 2016 as a long paper.

 # Code